The Story of Louis Pasteur: Plot

 The celebrations are short-lived, as a rabid dog runs through the town and bites a man.
 As a woman attempts to cure him by witchcraft, Pasteur laments that doctors would have no more chance of success.
 Moving back to Paris, he makes rabies his next project.
-He spreads the disease from one animal to another by injection but cannot detect any microbe being transferred (viruses had not been discovered), and the method he used to create the anthrax vaccine fails.
+He spreads the disease from one animal to another by injection but cannot detect any microbe being transferred (viruses had not yet been discovered), and the method he used to create the anthrax vaccine fails.

 Charbonnet visits the lab to gloat over Pasteur's failure.
 He is so confident Pasteur is a quack that he injects himself with rabies—and is triumphant, as he does not get the disease.
 Pasteur is puzzled until his wife Marie (Josephine Hutchinson) suggests the sample may have weakened with age.
 This sets him on the right path, giving dogs progressively stronger injections.

 But before his experiments conclude, a frantic mother begs him to try his untested treatment on her son (Dickie Moore), who a rabid dog has bitten.
-Despite fearing imprisonment or even execution for Practicing without a license to provide medical treatment, Pasteur decides he must try to save the child.
+Despite fearing imprisonment or even execution for practicing without a license to provide medical treatment, Pasteur decides he must try to save the child.
 During the attempt, Dr. Zaranoff (Akim Tamiroff) arrives from Russia with a group of peasants exposed to rabies.
 They have volunteered to receive Pasteur's treatment.

 Annette goes into labor with Martel's child.
 The doctor to attend to her is unavailable, and the boy urgently needs Martel.
 Pasteur searches for another doctor, but he can only find Charbonnet.
 He begs Charbonnet to wash his hands and sterilize his instruments; Charbonnet finally agrees that if Charbonnet lives another month, Pasteur will retract and denounce all his work on rabies.
 Both men are honorable enough to respect the agreement.
 The birth goes well, but Pasteur suffers a mild stroke.

 Days later, word comes that Pasteur has permission to treat the still-alive Russians.
 He attends them in hospital for the first injections using a wheelchair and later a cane.
 The experiment is a success, and now even Charbonnet concedes he was wrong, tearing up Pasteur's retraction and asking for the shots himself.